Cancer awareness and prevention

 Childhood Cancer Awareness Month

-We work with communities across Ireland to raise awareness about cancer and provide free information, care and services for people affected by cancer.
+We work with communities across Ireland to raise awareness about cancer and provide information, presentations, information stands and health checks and signpost people to our supports and and services for people affected by cancer.

-We do this by focusing on hard-to-reach communities where cancer rates are highest, as well as by partnering with local community organisations, other health charities and bodies.
+We do this by focusing on hard-to-reach communities where cancer rates are highest, as well as by partnering with local community organisations, workplaces and other health charities and bodies.